Aliases for NMNAT3 Gene

 GeneCards Summary for NMNAT3 Gene

 NMNAT3 (Nicotinamide Nucleotide Adenylyltransferase 3) is a Protein Coding gene.
-Among its related pathways are Metabolism and Tryptophan metabolism.
+Among its related pathways are Tryptophan metabolism and Metabolism of water-soluble vitamins and cofactors.
 GO annotations related to this gene include nucleotidyltransferase activity and nicotinamide-nucleotide adenylyltransferase activity.
 An important paralog of this gene is NMNAT2.

 UniProtKB/Swiss-Prot Summary for NMNAT3 Gene